We earn commissions from links on this site.

 Norton offers the best antivirus protection on all operating systems.

-Norton antivirus is the only brand with a 100% malware protection score.
-No other brand has achieved this.
+Norton is one of the few brands with a 100% malware protection score.
 Its real-time malware protection tool, called SONAR, is the best.

-To get to this score, we averaged all test scores since 2016 by AV-Test, an independent test lab.
+To get to this score, we averaged the last 10 test scores by AV-Test, an independent test lab.
 We also ran our own tests, during which Norton was able to detect malware attacks and phishing attempts in real-time.

 Norton SONAR applies heuristic analysis and machine learning to spot known and unknown security risks.
 This means it identifies new threats through suspicious behavior rather than malicious computer code.